eitanyaffe/hpipe/README.md

 --------------------------------------------------------------------------------
 ## FAQ

-Below are solutions for common problems you may encounter.
+Below are solutions to common problems.

 --------------------------------------------------------------------------------